(Makes one 1 ½ lb [650 g] loaf)*

-The notion of baking bread without any kneading is not new, but the method received a lot of attention when it appeared in The New York Times on November 8, 2006.
-The formula given here is an adaptation of Jim Lahey’s version as it was given there.
-This bread is so simple to make, you will hardly believe it at first.
-It should be stressed from the outset that to get a good, open crumb in this type of bread, quick, gentle handling is a must.
+The notion of baking bread without any kneading is not new, but the method received a lot of attention when it appeared in The New York Times on November 8, 2006. *The formula given here is an adaptation of Jim Lahey’s version as it was presented there.
+This no-knead homemade bread is so simple to make, you will hardly believe it at first.
+It should be stressed from the outset that to get a good, open crumb in this type of no-knead bread dough, quick, gentle handling is a must.
 To learn the best method, watch our Handling Wet Dough Video.

 - 15 oz. flour (either half bread flour and half all-purpose, or all-purpose only, plus more for dusting)